-An MCC must communicate with its associated LUT(s), other MCCs, SPOCs and RCCs.
-Therefore, it must maintain as many communication links as is operationally required.
+An MCC must communicate with its associated LUT(s)1, other MCCs, SPOCs and RCCs.
+Therefore, it must maintain as many communication links as are operationally required.
 A communication link, in the context of this document, is defined as the conceptual link between an MCC and other System components with which it must communicate (i.e., associated LUTs, other MCC(s), SPOCs, and RCCs).
-Annex III/A of C/S A.001 (DDP) provides details on the communication links used in the Cospas-Sarsat System.
+Document C/S A.001 (DDP), in a section entitled "Data Distribution Regions" and in the associated annex, provides details on the structure of the Data Distribution network that is used in the Cospas-Sarsat System.

 A communication network is the physical or virtual means by which data is exchanged.
 Networks are described in detail in document C/S A.002 (SID).
 A single communication link may use one or more networks to meet operational requirements.
+However, the messages transmitted over this communications link (or these communications links) should contain sequential message numbers, per destination MCC or SPOC, that are independent of the link that is used to send each message.